 NOTE

-TL;DR This post is effectively a retrospective on a period of my life where I used learning Japanese as an escape from the things that didn’t feel good to me at the time, culminating to complete burnout during a breakup, resulting in feeling like I’d lost my identity.
+TL;DR This post is a look into a pretty prominent part of my life, and explores a period where I used learning Japanese, and largely Japanese media as an escape from the things that didn’t feel good to me at the time, leading to complete burnout during a breakup, resulting in feeling like I’d lost my identity.
+This post is largely skippable, but it’s something I wanted to get out of my system, and so that’s why I’m writing this.

 An introduction to the Japanese Language